-In late 2016, the Republic of Marshall Islands Banking Commission, the Federated States of Micronesia Banking Board and the Financial Institutions Commission of Palau, requested TA to enhance their banking legislation and prudential standards frameworks.
-In response, PFTAC and the IMF Legal Department (LEG) conducted a Regional Workshop for these authorities in Guam in July 2017.
+In late 2016, the RMI Banking Commission, the FSM Banking Board and the Financial Institutions Commission of Palau, requested TA to enhance their banking legislation and prudential standards frameworks.
+In response, PFTAC and the IMF Legal (LEG) conducted Department Regional Workshop for these authorities in Guam in July 2017.

-The workshop provided information to participants on international practice on banking legislation and standards (content prudential structure); facilitated a self-assessment of current legislation and standards against international standards; and established a proposed regulatory reform strategy and TA plan for each jurisdiction.
-Representatives from the Kiribati Attorney General's Office and the Kiribati Ministry of Finance & Economic Development also participated to learn about banking regulatory frameworks.
+The workshop provided information to participants on international good practice on banking legislation and prudential standards (content and structure); facilitated a self-assessment of current legislation and standards against international standards: and established a proposed regulatory reform strategy and TA plan for each jurisdiction.
+Representatives from the Kiribati Attorney General's Office and the Kiribati Ministry of Finance and Economic Development also participated to learn about banking regulatory frameworks.

-The regulatory reform program continued in FY2019 with the first bilateral follow-up missions to Palau (May 2018), Marshall Islands (July 2018) and FSM (in April 2019).
+The regulatory reform program continued in FY2019 with the first bilateral follow-up missions to Palau (May 2018), RMI (July 2018) and FSM (in April 2019).
 The bilateral missions recommended the strengthening of current banking legislation and regulations in several key areas and provided drafting suggestions to revise legislation and regulation.
 The key areas of recommended strengthening included:

-Supervisor mandate Supervisor governance Licensing criteria Resolution Business conduct License revocation Exposure standards Audit standards Fit & Proper standards Risk management standards Governance standards Operational risk standards Impler nentation Pro gress Training on international good practice for legislation and prudential standards: Participant self-assessment Reform strategy and planning Detailed drafting assistance Initial stakeholder engagement Stakeholder consultation Final drafting assistance
+Supervisor mandate Supervisor governance Licensing criteria Resolution Business conduct License revocation Exposure standards Audit standards Fit & Proper standards Risk management standards Governance standards Operational risk standards Implementation Progress Training on international good practice for legislation and prudential standards: Participant self-assessment Reform strategy and planning Detailed drafting assistance Initial stakeholder engagement Stakeholder consultation Final drafting assistance